beerd7017/dennis-stepp-blog/content/post/technologist.md

 ## Team lunch/outings

-Simuallary to the Daily Bullshit Contest, a team that wants to spend time together is a sign that things are going to be alright for you in you new project.
+Similarly to the Daily Bullshit Contest, a team that wants to spend time together is a sign that things are going to be alright for you in you new project.
 We spend more time with our co-workers than we do with our families and seeing your team want to grab lunch together or grab a beer after (during) work shows that the team is durable.
 If a PM throws a clusterf**k of a project at them they can more likely sort their way through it.
 Without that level of collaboration and trust that project may look a lot more grim.

 # Culture in the Workplace
 <hr class="divider">